Abjad/presentations/acm2015codegeneration/outline.md

 ## A canonical description of Abjad formatting

-- Formatting a score involves creating a text file
+Input is a score tree - an Abjad data structure.
-- The file is in LilyPond syntax
+Output is a text file in a subset of LilyPond syntax.
-- The score is a tree
+Formatting involves mapping the input into the output.

 - We perform a depth-first traversal of the score tree
 - At each node in the tree, collect its contributions into a bundle
 - Contributions are strings, or string-generators